learn-monogame/learn-monogame.github.io/docs/automate-release.md

 ## Trigger a release

-With all that in place, you can do a release using the following git command:
+With all that in place, you can do a release using the following git commands:

 ```
 git tag v1